 - When you create an intelligent structure model in Cloud Data Integration, select the Data Integration version that corresponds to your current Data Engineering Integration version. - The model or the sample file that you select for a data object should match the structure of the expected input files for the data object as much as possible.
 If an input file does not match the model that you select or that Intelligent Structure Discovery creates based on the sample file, or partially matches the model, there might be a large amount of unidentified data.
-Therefore, it is important to choose a file that represents the expected input files. - You can only use a Read transformation with an intelligent structure model in a mapping.
-Do not create or use a Write transformation with an intelligent structure model, as the mapping will fail. - A data object with an intelligent structure model parses PDF forms, Microsoft Word tables, and Microsoft Excel files whose size is less than the supported Hadoop split size of 256 MB. - An intelligent structure model can parse the data within PDF form fields but not data outside the fields. - An intelligent structure model can parse data within Microsoft Word tables.
-Other data is unidentified. - If the input contains unidentified data, Intelligent Structure Discovery arranges the output of unidentified data in the sample file in structured JSON format.
+Therefore, it is important to choose a file that represents the expected input files. - If you select a sample XML file that tags special characters that javax.xml.parsers can't parse, the data object fails to load the file.
+For example, javax.xml.parsers can't parse the U+035D unicode character. - You cannot use an intelligent structure model in a Write transformation. - A data object with an intelligent structure model parses PDF forms, Microsoft Word tables, and Microsoft Excel files whose size is less than the supported Hadoop split size of 256 MB. - An intelligent structure model can parse the data within PDF form fields but not data outside the fields. - An intelligent structure model can parse data within Microsoft Word tables.
+Other data is unidentified.

-How to Develop and Run a Mapping to Process Data with an Intelligent Structure Model
+How to Create a Mapping with an Intelligent Structure Model

 You can create a mapping with a data object that incorporates an intelligent structure model to parse data.
-You run the mapping on the Spark engine to process the data.
+You run the mapping on the Spark engine or the Databricks Spark engine to process the data.